- President's Engagement Prizes

 Applications must be at the dissertation stage or in the final stages of course work in pursuit of a PhD in any subject taught at Oxford University.
 Preference will be given to American citizens.

 Your application should consist of a single document including these components in this order:

 - Curriculum vitae

 All applications will be reviewed by a Penn committee.
-A ranked short list of nominees will be forwarded to Oxford at the end of February 2015.
+A ranked short list of nominees will be forwarded to Oxford.
 In the event that there is more than one application per Penn department, the department chair will be asked to rank order the applicants internally before the final review.